 Many competing cards—including the Brex Corporate Card for Startups—incentivize business owners to spend more, thanks to points-based rewards systems with complicated redemption schemes that make it difficult to figure out which option provides the best value.
 (Some cards impose limits on the rewards you can earn, too.)
 Ramp stands out among business cards by offering a straightforward 1.5 percent cash back on all purchases, with no caps or category restrictions.

 7. It’s a charge card, so you’ll never pay interest

 The Ramp Visa® Commercial Card isn’t a traditional business credit card.
 Rather, it’s a charge card, which means you have to pay your balance in full each month.
-Many other business cards come with pretty hefty interest rates: The Ink Business Unlimited® Credit Card carries a variable 13.24 percent to 19.24 percent APR, while the variable interest rate on the Capital One Spark Cash for Business starts at a whopping 20.99 percent.
+Many other business cards come with pretty hefty interest rates: The Ink Business Unlimited® Credit Card carries a variable 13.24 percent to 19.24 percent APR, while the variable interest rate on the Capital One Spark Cash for Business (This card is no longer available) starts at a whopping 20.99 percent.
 (And those are two of the best business credit cards of 2021!)
 So long as you have the cash flow to cover the bill when it comes in, eliminating even the ability to accrue interest charges by using the Ramp credit card could save your business significant amounts of money over time.

 8. It’s a charge card, so you can’t carry a balance

 Though Ramp’s 30-day payment terms means you avoid paying interest, it also means you never have the option to finance major purchases.
 If the inability to carry a balance leaves you with very little wiggle room in your budget, it could hamper your efforts to grow the business or manage short-term cash flow issues when they arise.
 Depending on the type of business you run and what stage it’s in, you’ll have to decide whether the Ramp card’s potential interest savings outweighs the flexibility to pay over time when you need to.